-The order of the columns in the table can be changed by left-clicking and holding on any column name, then dragging left or right to move the column between any other pair of columns, releasing the left mouse button to insert the column header at the new location.
-While dragging, the dragged column header appears alongside the mouse cursor, plus a thick column header separator showing where the column insertion will occur when the mouse is released.
+- 1. Left-click and hold on any column name - 2.
+Drag left or right to move the column between any other pair of columns - 3.
+Release the left mouse button to insert the column header at the new location

+While dragging, the dragged column header appears alongside the mouse cursor, plus a thick column header separator showing where the column insertion occurs when the mouse is released.